-Do not attempt any maintenance or adjustments to the motor or jetdrive unit while the motor is running.
-Failure to shut off the motor for maintenance or adjustments may cause injury or death.
+Always keep hands, feet, hair and clothing away from the jet drive intake and nozzle.
+Do not attempt any maintenance or adjustments to the engine or jet drive unit while the engine is running.
+Failure to shut off the engine for maintenance or adjustments may cause injury or death.

-If weeds or debris clog the jetdrive the foreign material must be completely cleaned out to return the unit to proper running order.
+If weeds or debris clog the jet drive the foreign material must be completely cleaned out to return the unit to proper running order.

-- Shut off the engine. - Pull the lanyard disengaging the emergency engine shutdown switch. - Remove the key from the ignition switch. - Clean the entire jetdrive system (intake, impeller, nozzle, etc.) of foreign matter. - If the jetdrive system cannot be easily cleared of debris the boat should be returned to the trailer or to a boat lift for haul out before further work is attempted. - It may be necessary to remove the pump grate from the bottom of the boat to clear the jetdrive.
+- Shut off the engine. - Pull the lanyard disengaging the emergency engine shutdown switch. - Remove the key from the ignition switch. - Clean the entire jet drive system (intake, impeller, nozzle, etc.) of foreign matter. - If the jet drive system cannot be easily cleared of debris the boat should be returned to the trailer or to a boat lift for haul out before further work is attempted. - It may be necessary to remove the pump grate from the bottom of the boat to clear the jet drive.
 If removal of the pump grate is necessary, consult the Engine Operator's Manual for proper removal and installation procedures.